The Curriculum at Chorleywood Primary

 Behaviour for learning characteristics underpins every aspect of the curriculum.
 Through consistently high expectations we will give your child the skills to be an outstanding and motivated LEARNER:

-A mindfulness approach to learning and this is supported by the ‘Jigsaw’ PSHE scheme of work.
+A mindfulness approach to learning is supported by the ‘Jigsaw’ PSHE scheme of work.

 Maths skills are taught through discreet daily lessons, which reinforce mathematical fluency and reasoning.
 Pupils are taught problem solving skills in weekly lessons and are provided with the opportunity to apply their understanding through a range of levelled problems, which they can self-select.
 Pupils demonstrating talent within the subject are provided with the opportunity to solve problems at greater depth, in order to enrich their understanding of the curriculum.